ENSE271Feedbackers/sscf_repo/Related-Documents/CustomerNotes/CutomerNotes_AfterActivity_2.md

 - adding stories and infographics.
 - the possibility of exporting infographics and insights.
 - searching and filtering.
 No more than 2 or 3 geographic regions are available right now with their information.
 That to be used in the map.
+- make filter button more visible and clear to user

 ### ***Not to worry about:***
 - current events and news.
 That is something out of the scope.